yourcodehere/yii2/docs/guide/model.md

 }
 ```

-For the code above mass assignment will be allowed stsrictly according to `scenarios()`:
+For the code above mass assignment will be allowed strictly according to `scenarios()`:

 ```php
 $user = User::find(42);